freakGE/dayz-linux-cli-launcher/README.md

 ## Usage

 ```
-Starting launcher is simple, u have to run index.js so for that u have to install node in ur system.

-if u want execute script from home:
-  create shell script and call index.js, node $PATH/index.js

-  for ex I have installed launcher in home dir so for me it would be something like this:
-    cd
-    touch dayz-cli-launcher.sh
-    chmod u+x dayz-cli-launcher.sh

-    open script and copy/paste.

-      #!/bin/bash

-      node dayz-linux-cli-launcher/JS/index.js
+To launch script you have to install nodeJS.

+Follow instructions from "Install"

-now run ./dayz-cli-launcher.sh to launch it.
+./dayz-cli-launcher.sh to launch script.

-After launching it u can start searching servers, list length (maximum) default will be 100, u can change it in index.js u have to find variable "maxListLength"
+After launching it u can start searching servers, servers list length (maximum) as default will be 100, u can change it in index.js u have to find variable "maxListLength"

 For better results u can use flags, please read "Flags" to use full potential of launcher.